 Simply put, to stage a website is to clone the live version of that website.
 In this clone, you can make as many edits as you wish, without affecting the main website.
-The public won’t have access to the staged site until all changes are done and uploaded to live.
+The public won’t have access to the staged site.
 Once you are done with the edits, you can push the changes you made on the stages website to the live website.

 In this article, you will learn the benefits of staging a website, and how to go about it manually or with WordPress plugins.
 Even if you are relatively new to WordPress, you should follow along quite easily.